-- 841.0 BCSS believes there is merit in allowing student-athletes to participate in sports programs that are not offered at their home school due to low student enrollments and insufficient numbers.
-The goal of allowing joint teams is to increase the number of student-athletes that participate in activities. - 842.0 Two (2) or more member schools may make an application for a Joint Team.
-If approved student-athletes from those member schools will be able to participate together on the joint team. - 843.0 Each Application must be made only for team sports and be submitted to the BCSS Office.
-The application shall: - 843.1 Be made with regard to member schools that are located in the same local association; - 843.2 Indicate which specific team sport; and - 843.3 Include acknowledgment and support from the member schools' administration and local association president. - 844.0 To maintain the competitive balance and ensure a fair field of play, a joint school team may be approved but the ability for the team to compete in playoffs, zones and championships may be restricted based on the following: - 844.1 Member schools who join together and have a combined "category" total of seven (7) or lower as found in Membership Fees Categories (340.0) are eligible to compete in all competition in a BCSS activity (playoffs, zones and provincials); - 844.2 Member schools who join together and have a combined "category" total of eight (8) or higher as found in Membership Fees Categories (340.0) are not eligible to compete in any post season competition beyond a local or Tier II championship in BCSS activity. - 845.0 The tiering classification of the joint team will be determined by combining the appropriate tiering numbers of the two (2) or more schools forming the joint team. - 846.0 A joint team may be terminated by written request, before the expiry of the requested time period in the following cases: - 846.1 Closure of one (1) of the participating schools; - 846.2 Serious breach of the Bylaws and Policies and Regulations of BCSS of any of the participants; or - 846.3 When, it is in the best interests of the student athletes of one (1) or more schools. - 847.0 The decision is final and conclusive and shall not be appealed or reviewed in any manner.
+841.0 BCSS believes there is merit in allowing student-athletes to participate in sports programs that are not offered at their home school due to low student enrollments and insufficient numbers.
+The goal of allowing joint teams is to increase the number of student-athletes that participate in activities.

+- 842.0 Two (2) or more member schools may make an application for a Joint Team.
+If approved student-athletes from those member schools will be able to participate together on the joint team. - 843.0 Each Application must be made only for team sports and be submitted to the BCSS Office by the team registration deadline as outlined in 832.1.
+Applications received after the deadline are subject to a fine and will not be included in berthing allocations.

+The application shall:

+- 843.1 Be made with regard to member schools that are located in the same local association; - 843.2 Indicate which specific team sport; and - 843.3 Include acknowledgment and support from the member schools' administration and local association president. - 844.0 To maintain the competitive balance and ensure a fair field of play, a joint school team may be approved but the ability for the team to compete in playoffs, zones and championships may be restricted based on the following: - 844.1 Member schools who join together and have a combined "category" total of seven (7) or lower as found in Membership Fees Categories (340.0) are eligible to compete in all competition in a BCSS activity (playoffs, zones and provincials); - 844.2 Member schools who join together and have a combined "category" total of eight (8) or higher as found in Membership Fees Categories (340.0) are not eligible to compete in any post season competition beyond a local or Tier II championship in BCSS activity. - 845.0 The tiering classification of the joint team will be determined by combining the appropriate tiering numbers of the two (2) or more schools forming the joint team. - 846.0 A joint team may be terminated by written request, before the expiry of the requested time period in the following cases: - 846.1 Closure of one (1) of the participating schools; - 846.2 Serious breach of the Bylaws and Policies and Regulations of BCSS of any of the participants; or - 846.3 When, it is in the best interests of the student athletes of one (1) or more schools. - 847.0 The decision is final and conclusive and shall not be appealed or reviewed in any manner.